puppetlabs/puppet-docs/source/pe/3.7/install_upgrade_migration_split.md

     Unsupported configurations that will cause conflicts are:

     * A node or node group with multiple parent groups
-    * A node that matches a node group but does not match all of the node group’s ancestors
+    * A node that is a member of a node group but is not a member of all of the node group’s ancestors
-    * A node that has classification applied to it directly as well as through node groups
+    * A node that has classification applied to it directly and is also a member of a node group

     If any of the above configurations are found, the data conversion process is aborted.
 For information on resolving each of these conflicts, see [Resolving Conflicts](./install_upgrade_migration_tool_conflicts.html).